adamloi22/hackathon-materials/twitter/README.md

 Source:

-## The most influencial women on Twitter
+## The most influential momen on Twitter

-This data set contains information on the 25 most influencial men on twitter.
+This data set contains information on the 25 most influential men on Twitter.
 The following features are given:

 - Name:
 - Twitter handle: